General Dentistry Williamsburg, VA

 One of our trained dental hygienists will thoroughly clean your teeth at every visit.
 Proper cleaning is a vital part of your checkup because it removes plaque and tartar from your teeth.
 It also helps prevent tooth decay, gingivitis, and infection.
 After we clean your teeth, we polish them to remove surface stains, leaving your smile fresh, clean, and healthy.

 Another vital part of a dental checkup is taking X-rays of your mouth.
 X-rays give Dr. Stacey and our dental team a comprehensive view of everything below the gums.
-This view of everything we cannot see in a standard oral exam will help diagnose cavities between teeth, impacted teeth, damage to the underlying bone, and more.
+This special view helps us find hidden problems, like cavities between teeth, impacted teeth, and bone damage.
 X-rays can also help us plan for specific dental treatments.

 We offer high-quality dental services, including: